Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for

-Third, despite efforts to ensure transparency and controllability, there are ongoing concerns about the ethical and safety risks of deploying LLM-powered chatbots in psychotherapy.
-Even when aligned with expert-crafted dialogues, LLMs may generate unpredictable or ethically risky responses, which could be harmful in sensitive mental health contexts.
-Additionally, this study focused solely on English-language interactions, limiting its applicability to non-English-speaking populations and culturally diverse settings.
-Addressing these concerns requires the development of robust safety mechanisms, such as real-time monitoring systems or fallback responses for high-risk scenarios.
-Incorporating data privacy protocols and explainable AI techniques can further enhance transparency and minimize risks.
-Expanding research to include cross-cultural perspectives and non-English interactions will make the LLM-powered chatbots more inclusive and globally applicable.
+Third, despite efforts to ensure control and explainability, deploying LLM-powered chatbots in psychotherapy raises ongoing ethical and safety concerns.
+Even when aligned with expert-crafted dialogues, LLMs may produce unpredictable or inappropriate responses that pose risks in sensitive mental health contexts.
+Addressing these concerns requires safeguards such as real-time monitoring, fallback mechanisms for high-risk situations, and stronger data privacy and explainability protocols.

-Although the use of prompting and SSAG reduces the need for extensive fine-tuning, LLMs, particularly large models like GPT-4, still require significant computational resources.
-This limits the feasibility of deploying such systems in low-resource settings or scaling them for widespread use in underfunded mental health services.
-To address this limitation, future research should focus on developing lightweight, optimized models for real-time applications.
-Techniques like knowledge distillation, model compression, or using smaller LLMs fine-tuned for specific tasks could make LLM-powered chatbots more accessible in low-resource environments.
+\camera{Fourth, participants’ prior exposure to chatbots or similar AI-driven services may have influenced their perceptions and interactions.
+Those with more experience might have had different expectations or levels of comfort, potentially affecting their evaluations of the chatbots.
+While we did not explicitly control the prior exposure for participant recruitment, the counterbalanced study design helps mitigate systematic bias.
+Future work could explore this variable more directly with stratified analyses or larger samples to better understand how prior exposure shapes user perceptions in chatbots in psychotherapeutic contexts.}

-While this work advances the alignment of LLMs with expert-crafted dialogues for psychotherapy, addressing these limitations is essential to ensure the scalability, inclusivity, and ethical deployment of LLM-powered chatbots in delivering such psychotherapy for healthier behavioral interventions.
+While this work advances the alignment of LLMs with expert-crafted dialogues, addressing these limitations is essential to ensure the scalability, generalizability and ethical deployment of LLM-powered psychotherapy chatbots.